Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

 - Create actionable steps to take from the keywords you’re tracking.

-- Stay aware of your competition to ensure that you can understand whether your content needs an upgrade or finding weak spots to overtake them in keyword rankings.
+- Stay aware of your competition to ensure that you can understand whether your content needs an upgrade or find weak spots to overtake them in keyword rankings.

 - Create keyword buckets that provide insights into your other marketing strategies.
 Keywords can be used for paid traffic as well as direct mail.